Wayne Larkins

-Wayne Larkins (born 22 November 1953) is an English former cricketer, who represented Northamptonshire, Durham and Bedfordshire as an opening batsman throughout his career.
+Wayne Larkins (22 November 1953 – 28 June 2025) was an English cricketer who represented Northamptonshire, Durham and Bedfordshire as an opening batsman throughout his career.
 He was selected to play for England as Graham Gooch's opening partner on tours of Australia and the West Indies.
 He was also a semi-professional footballer.
+He was a part of the English squad which finished as runners-up at the 1979 Cricket World Cup.

 Cricket

 County career

-Born in Roxton, Bedfordshire, Larkins played cricket for Northamptonshire from 1972 until 1991.
+Born in Roxton, Bedfordshire on 22 November 1953, Larkins played cricket for Northamptonshire from 1972 until 1991.
 He moved to first-class newcomers Durham in 1992, retiring from the first-class game in 1995.
 He scored 27,142 first-class runs in 482 matches, with 59 centuries and a highest score of 252.
 He also snared 42 wickets with his medium pace.
 He was a strong force in domestic one-day cricket, playing 485 matches and scoring 13,594 runs with 26 hundreds.

 He was part of the unlucky Northamptonshire side narrowly defeated in the final of both major domestic knock-out tournaments in 1987, the Benson & Hedges Cup and the NatWest Trophy.
 In the latter, Larkins top-scored but still finished on the losing side as Richard Hadlee engineered an unlikely successful run chase for Nottinghamshire.
 He did however finish on the winning side in the Benson & Hedges Cup final of 1980.